 “My daughter was very recently diagnosed with Bipolar II.
 I found your site while trying to understand what she is dealing with.
 When I read the article about darkness, I was amazed.
 My own sleep patterns are poor at best, so I decided to try some of your suggestions.
 I got away from the computer and the television two hours before retiring for the night.
 I bought an eye mask.
 In a little over a week, I have gone from waking up 3 to 5 times a night (and not falling back to sleep) and getting out of bed to awaking once to turn over and fall right back to sleep!
 I am at the point where I am telling anyone who will listen to me.”

-This idea is not yet fully tested (multiple studies underway as of 12/2014).
-I wouldn’t even talk about it if it weren’t utterly safe … and kind of a neat idea!
-It may even be pretty cheap: $7-$10.
+I wouldn’t even talk about it if it weren’t so low in risk, and so inexpensive: : $7-$10.
 You’ve learned here that blue light is the strongest signal telling your brain to wake up, e.g. that page on Why Blue Light is So Important.
 If you still don’t trust me on this — good! — here’s a health reporter describing the entire history of blue light research.
-Fascinating, moderately technical but still plain english: Holtzman).
+Fascinating, moderately technical but still plain english: Holzman.

 So, if you just had to use your computer after 9 pm; or if for some reason you just have to use your TV after 9 pm… go ahead, try to convince me…. what about putting on a pair of glasses that could block out blue light?
 This might make it easier to fall asleep, as the signal telling your brain “wake up!” would be blocked.

 All you need to try this idea is a pair of glasses with yellow lenses that will block blue wavelengths.
 Careful, however: you need 100% blockade of the blue wavelength, while allowing all of the other wavelengths to be transmitted.
 Typical “blue blockers”, widely available on the Internet for about $10, only block a fraction of blue light.
 So far, I know of two sources of lenses that block >90% of blue light.
-You can go to the original source, www.lowbluelights.com.
-Their amber lenses are about $50.
+For $50, you can go to the original source, www.lowbluelights.com.
 But…

 Here is another approach.
-A Corvallis sleep specialist found a way to get the same lenses for $7, instead of $50.
+A sleep specialist colleague found a way to get the same lenses for about $10.
 A company called UVEX, which makes ski goggles, also makes safety lenses for all sorts of purposes.
 They have just the right lens tint in a pair of safety glasses for welders, sold in places like Airgas.